Your COO isn’t working out.

 In executive search talent maps, we will usually do a deep dive into the capabilities of your internal staff too, if appropriate.

-This gives you an idea of whether you have anyone ready to make the step up, and gives your top candidates a benchmark to work to if they’re not quite ready for the step up.
+This gives you an idea of whether you have anyone ready to make the step up, and gives your top candidates a benchmark to work to if they’re not quite ready for their next position.

-Having this research coming from a third party helps with the integration of new team members and fosters the idea of this new person coming in to support the team, rather than usurp existing, talented employees.
+Having this research coming from a third party assists with integration of new team members and fosters the idea of this new person coming in to support the team, rather than usurp existing, talented employees.

 But how do you hire the perfect candidate if you can’t advertise the hiring company?